trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   2019, ABC Radio National, 'Sense of Place: Michael Mohammed Ahmad, Western Sydney',
 -   2019, ABC Radio National 'The Lebs', Michael Mohammed Ahmed

-## Counter -terrorism and countering violent extremism
+## Counter-terrorism and countering violent extremism

 -   2011, Anne Aly, Terrorism and Global Security: Historical and Contemporary Perspectives, Palgrave Macmillan
--   26 August 2014, Al Jazeera, Australia launches anti -terrorism offensive, Miran Hosny
+-   26 August 2014, Al Jazeera, Australia launches anti-terrorism offensive, Miran Hosny
--   22 September 2014, ABC Q&A, Be Alert but not Alarmed, Anne Aly, Randa Abdel -Fattah
+-   22 September 2014, ABC Q&A, Be Alert but not Alarmed, Anne Aly, Randa Abdel-Fattah
 -   3 November 2014, ABC Q&A, National Security: Finding A Balance, Sheikh Wesam Charkawi, Sayed Hussainizada, Lydia Shelly, Dr Mohamad Abdalla, Tarik Houchar, Rebekah Chaudhary, Walid Sabone, Bilal Rauf, Silma Ihram, May Fahmi, Yasin Naqi
 -   8 July 2015, Sydney Morning Herald,  Scapegoating minorities may reap a bitter harvest, Mariam Veiszadeh and Lydia Shelly
 -   29 September 2015, ABC Religion and Ethics, "Islamophobia that 'Keeps on Ticking': Ahmed Mohamed and the West's Control of Time", Yassir Morsi
--   9 October 2015, The Guardian, 'The stigmatisation of Muslims as 'could -be terrorists' has produced a toxic social order', Randa Abdel -Fattah
+-   9 October 2015, The Guardian, 'The stigmatisation of Muslims as 'could-be terrorists' has produced a toxic social order', Randa Abdel-Fattah
 -   12 October 2015, ABC Q&A, Social Cohesion, Offshore Detention & Factions Wesam Charkawi
 -   10 May 2016, The Guardian, Hotline blab: the latest way to police Muslim identity, from the inside and out, Mostafa Rachwani
 -   24 June 2016, The Guardian, Michael Keenan's accusations of Anne Aly are an outrageous betrayal of his role, Lydia Shelly
--   9 -15 June 2018, The Saturday Paper, 'Dutton's secret propaganda unit', Shakira Hussein
+-   9-15 June 2018, The Saturday Paper, 'Dutton's secret propaganda unit', Shakira Hussein
--   9 November 2018, The Conversation, How a Sri Lankan student's arrest on terror charges exposes a system built to suspect minorities, Randa Abdel -Fattah
+-   9 November 2018, The Conversation, How a Sri Lankan student's arrest on terror charges exposes a system built to suspect minorities, Randa Abdel-Fattah

 ## Global war on terror